Large Data Sources: Server and Instant Feedback Modes

-- Calculating custom summaries using the GridView.CustomSummaryCalculate event is limited: the event fires only once, when the
+- Calculating custom summaries using the GridView.CustomSummaryCalculate event.

 - Sorting, grouping, filtering and summary calculation for unbound columns whose values are provided with the ColumnView.CustomUnboundColumnData event.
 These features are still supported for unbound columns that are populated using expressions (see GridColumn.UnboundExpression).

 - Preserving the position of the focused row when data is grouped or sorted.